Table of Contents

 This status indicates that your Nintendo Switch unit can communicate online, with minor restrictions.

-Ideally, your Nintendo Switch unit needs to be at either NAT Type A or B to play with other people online.
+Ideally, your Nintendo Switch unit must be at either NAT Type A or B to play online with other people.

 NAT Type C:

-This status indicates that your Nintendo Switch unit is facing a moderate level of restrictions while communicating online.
+This status indicates that your Nintendo Switch unit is facing moderate restrictions while communicating online.

 NAT Type D:

-This status indicates that your Nintendo Switch unit is facing a moderate level of restrictions.
+This status indicates that your Nintendo Switch unit is facing moderate restrictions.
 NAT Type D units can only communicate with other Switch units with NAT Type A.

 NAT Type F:

-This status indicates that your Nintendo Switch unit cannot communicate with other devices and can’t play with any other people online.
-Consider changing either your network or router configuration with port forwarding or a VPN.
+This status indicates that your Nintendo Switch unit cannot communicate with other devices and cannot play with other people online.
+Consider changing your network or router configuration with port forwarding or a VPN.

 Why get NAT type A on Nintendo Switch?

 Some people use Nintendo Switch for offline games only.
 In that case, it shouldn’t matter what NAT type you use.
-However, if you want to play online games, then it is highly preferable to go for NAT type A. This would massively reduce the chance of encountering any connectivity issues when playing online games.
+However, if you want to play online games, going for NAT type A is highly preferable.
+This would massively reduce the chance of encountering any connectivity issues when playing online games.

 How to get NAT Type A on Nintendo Switch